Vaccinations are one of the first things most pet parents need to think about after getting a new puppy.

 |12 to 16 months||Rabies, Distemper, Adenovirus-1, Parainfluenza, Parvovirus|

-Note that your vet may recommend altering your puppy shot schedule in a number of ways based on your dog’s medical history and her specific risk factors.
+Note that vaccination schedules differ slightly from one vet to the next.
+This means that your vet may recommend altering your puppy shot schedule in a number of ways based on your dog’s medical history and her specific risk factors.

 Like any other medication, the vaccines given to puppies can occasionally cause side effects.